Goshen/Geshem/Gesem the Arabian Sheikh from the Qedar/Kedar Tribal Confederation

 According to Joshua 10:41 and 11:16, Joshua conquered ‘all the land of Goshen’ which was in the region of Gaza and Kadeshbarnea, which was located on the border between the Egyptian Peninsula and the southern border of Canaan.
 The Egyptian Peninsula, aka the Sinai in biblical literature, was known to the Egyptian as Biaw and Ta Mefkat or ‘the land of mineral mines’ and ‘the land of turquoise’.
 So, the land of Goshen or Gesem, meaning border land, was located in southern Canaan somewhere between the the southeastern border of the Egyptian Peninsula, the southern border of Canaan and northern borders of Edom which included the port of Eliat (ancient Elath) located at its southernmost tip at the head of the Gulf of Aqaba.
 In other words. the tribes of Jacob settled in the lands of the Shasu, who were under the control of Egypt and whose territory bordered the eastern edge of the Egyptian empire.
 The Hebrews, except for Joseph whom it appears was modeled on Imhotep, never entered the Nile Valley.
 They dwelt in the land of their fellow Shasu, who happened to be Edomites and Midianites.
 The Septuagint authors obviously identified these Shasu as Arabs which is why they said Goshen/Gesem was in Arabia.

-So, Goshen is not located in the Nile Valley or Delta, but in a land that abutted the eastern border of Egypt, which was the Egyptian Peninsula.
+So, it is unlikely Goshen is located in the Nile Valley or Delta, but in a land that abutted the eastern border of Egypt, which was the Egyptian Peninsula.
 Ancient Egypt included the Egyptian Peninsula, which has been a part of Egypt since the First Dynasty (3100 BCE).
 There were several border lands that were under Egyptian occupation.
 One Egyptian occupied land was the Negev which included Edom, which bordered the Egyptian Peninsula to the West and the Gulf of Aqaba to the East.
 This designation makes perfect sense, because Gen 46:34 mentions that the Egyptians viewed the Bedouin (Shasu) as an ‘abomination’.
 So, according to the Septuagint authors, Joseph’s pharaoh settled Jacob’s people with other Shasu like them which would be somewhere in the Negev, Edom and Moab or Shasu lands occupied by Egypt.
 In other words, the Hebrews were never in the Nile Valley or in the Nile Delta.
 They remained in a land on the eastern border of the Egyptian empire, which was southern Canaan and northern Edom.
 So, the phrase ‘you shall be near me’ is a gloss or later addition to the text used by an interpolator in attempt to place Jacob, Joseph and clans in the Nile Valley and/or Delta instead of their real location in Egyptian controlled Canaan or ‘Gesem’.

 One must address how the Egyptian word ‘gsm’ used in the Septuagint text became the word ‘Goshen’ in the Masoretic text.
 The Septuagint uses the Greek transliterated word ‘Gesem’ and the Vulgate uses the Latin transliterated from the Greek word Gessen.
 So, from whence did the word Goshen come.
 It was used by the Masoretes who back translated much of the Septuagint into Hebrew.
 The Masoretic texts were written and revised under the auspices of the Arab caliphs from 632 to 1000 AD in Palesitne and in Iraq.
 That is why there are so many Arabic words as well as Greek words in the Masoretic texts.